-If you are a rep in the NHS you will need to familiarise yourself with the national collective agreement, NHS Terms & Conditions of Service and any locally agreed terms and conditions that form part of your members contracts.
-An up to date copy of the terms and conditions of employment can be found on the NHS Scotland employers website.:
+If you are a rep in the NHS you will need to familiarise yourself with the national collective agreement, NHS Terms & Conditions of Service and any locally agreed terms and conditions that form part of your members' contracts.
+An up to date copy of the terms and conditions of employment can be found on the NHS Employers website.